|SIYE Time:11:41 on 13th August 2022|

 ‘I’ve got others too,’ he admitted.
 ‘This was a knife wound.
 It seems like it happened a lifetime ago.’
 He lapsed into silence, so I didn’t ask.

 Amanda was positively gushing towards him as we left the school; she was almost begging for an invitation to the house.
 Harry was polite, but non-committal, citing the move, and the clutter, as an excuse.
 He strode off up the road claiming that they were still very busy and I again found myself the centre of attention.
-Mary was sullenly sidelined as I told everyone the latest about the Potters.
+Mary was left to stand sullenly on the sidelines as I told everyone the latest about the Potters.

 That afternoon Ginny collected James, setting the pattern for the rest of that week.
 Harry delivered, Ginny collected.
 She arrived early and stood and chatted with the other mums.
 She told us that they had almost finished moving in and that they had moved here from a big townhouse in Islington.
 They hadn’t sold it, but now owned both properties.
 They were letting their London home.
 When I told Mike that evening he whistled and said that we could probably live comfortably on the rent from an Islington townhouse.

-By Thursday evening Ginny was on first name terms with everyone.
-Everyone, that is, except Mary.
-Despite Mary twice asking ‘Call me Mary, please’, Mrs Saville remained Mrs Saville.
+By Thursday evening Ginny was on first name terms with several other mums.
+Almost everyone except Mary.
+Despite Mary twice asking “Call me Mary, please,” Mrs Saville remained Mrs Saville.

 The morning run, which Harry did, offered fewer opportunities for gossip.
 He’d arrive just before school started, drop off James, and then leave.
 Everyone arrived for the afternoon pick up quarter of an hour, or more, before finishing time, so Ginny was the primary source of information.